 Property packages provide the relationships and parameters necessary to determine the properties of process streams.
-Property packages may be general in purpose, such as ideal gas equations, or specific to a certain application.
-The IDAES modeling framework divides property packages into two parts:
+They may be general in purpose, such as ideal gas equations, or specific to a certain application.
+Property packages are separated into two categories:

-- physical and transport properties - · chemical reaction properties
+- · physical and transport properties - chemical reaction properties

-While the IDAES modeling framework provides several standard property packages, many process modeling applications will require specific property packages.
+While several standard property packages are provided in the IDAES model libraries, many process modeling applications will require specific property packages.
 Information on developing custom property packages is provided in the advanced user guide.

 Since the effort to develop a custom property package is substantial, the IDAES modeling framework provides a Generic Property Package Framework and Generic Reaction Package Framework to make it easier to create a package for common property and reaction models.